A surprise balance bill from an out-of-network doctor, dentist, or hospital can devastate the finances of an unsuspecting patient.

-California’s surprise medical bill law protects consumers when they go to in-network facilities such as hospitals, labs, or imaging centers, or need emergency treatment.
-Providers cannot send patients out-of-network bills when the consumer did everything right.
+California’s surprise medical bill law protects consumers when they go to in-network facilities such as hospitals, labs, or imaging centers or need emergency treatment.
+Providers cannot send patients out-of-network bills when the consumer does everything right.

-Note that the law applies only to people in health plans regulated by the Department of Managed Health Care or the California Department of Insurance.
-This excludes three groups.
+Note that the law applies only to people in health plans regulated by the Department of Managed Health Care or the California Department of Insurance, which excludes three groups.

 - Self-insured plans

 Texas law provides certain protections against balance billing if you cannot avoid out-of-network treatment because of medical emergencies or a lack of preferred providers.